mapbox/mapbox-navigation-ios/docs/guides/Reduce Memory Usage.md

 Apps that use this SDK often begin by showing a preview map view where the route will go.
 Then, the user initiates navigation and the `NavigationViewController` is presented.
 However, the preview map is longer necessary to keep around in memory.

-You can remove the preview map view from the current view using `removeFromSuperview`:
+UIKit will remove the MapView from the View Heirarchy when using a `.fullScreen` presentation style, but if you choose to use another presentation style, you can remove the preview map view from the current view using `removeFromSuperview`:

 ```swift
 present(navigationViewController, animated: true) {